thatastroguy/thebigmac/README.md

 First 'official' update to README.md (here): 28 March 2023 <br />
 Original DR0.1 catalog creation dates (not tracked by Git): June 2020 - October 2020 <br />
 Additional changes and additions occurred during the period (not tracked by Git): November 2020 - March 2023 <br />
-Last Revision Date: 28 March 2023
+Last Revision Date: 29 December 2023

 # WARNING: This repository is public but you are viewing the BETA version of this catalog!
 Proceed with EXTREME caution prior to the formal data release 1!